 - Pay for Performance.
 Our program is intended to reward superior past performance and create incentives for future exemplary performance that will create long-term value.
 To achieve these objectives, our compensation program is designed to reward long-term strategic management and to create a performance-oriented environment. - Competitive Pay.
-We generally target NEO total direct compensation, base salary, annual incentive compensation, and long-term incentive compensation at or around the median of our peers, although we do not target a specific level and give consideration to a number of other factors.
-Our program provides the opportunity for above-median pay for above-median performance and below-median pay for below-median performance. - Strategic Goals and Metrics.
+We target NEO total direct compensation, base salary, annual incentive compensation, and long-term incentive compensation at or around the median of our peers.
+Our program provides the opportunity for above-median pay for above-median performance and belowmedian pay for below-median performance. - Strategic Goals and Metrics.
 Annual Incentive Compensation (IC) metrics and targets are driven by the Company's strategic, financial, and operational business goals.
 Long-Term Incentives (LTI) provide NEOs with a significant personal stake in the long-term success of the business by tying earned amounts to three-year financial performance cycles, facilitating retention of key talent, and aligning incentives with our long-term strategic goals. - Leadership Recruitment and Retention.
 Compensation is designed to be competitive within our industry and to retain top talent.
 Our compensation program is designed to recruit, motivate, retain, and reward NEOs for delivering operational and strategic performance over time.